mindcruzer/pelican-encrypt-content/README.md

 This will technically encrypt pages as well, if you want, but I never really saw the point.
 If you feel so inclined, you'll only need to modify `page.html` accordingly.

+####Also...

+I'm not a crypto expert, so don't depend on this to hide plans for assassinating emperors or anything.